Women in the Popular Front in the Spanish Civil War: Mujeres Libres

 Mujeres Libres became one of the most important women's anarchist organizations during the Civil War.
 Their Civil War ranks were aided by women moving over from CNT to participation in their organization.
 The organization's importance was a result of the activities they were carrying out.
 They included running educational programming, and trying to increase the literacy rate among women.
 They were also organizing collective kitchens, parent controlled daycare centers, and providing prenatal and infant health information to expecting parents.
 One of their biggest struggles during the Civil War was around fighting prostitution.
 Education was viewed a key aspect of this, as they believed educated women would be less likely to turn to prostitution.
 They had over 20,000 members by 1938.
 Mujeres Libres also published a journal of the same name.
 Writings found in it focused on personal autonomy, the creation of female identities, and self-esteem.
 It also often addressed the conflicts in identity between being a woman and being a mother, and how women should navigate their identities as maternal figures.

 The October 1938 CNT congress in Barcelona saw Mujeres Libres locked out, with the fifteen women strong delegation barred from entering.
 Women had previously been allowed to attend, but only as representatives of other, mixed gendered anarchist organizations.
 A women's only organization was not tolerated.
 The women protested this, and would not get an answer until an extraordinary meeting of CNT on 11 February 1939.
-When their answer came, it was that "an indepdendent women's organization would undermine the overall strength of the libertarian movement and inject and element of disunity that would have negative consequences for the development of working-class interests and the liberarian movement on the whole."
+When their answer came, it was that "an independent women's organization would undermine the overall strength of the libertarian movement and inject and element of disunity that would have negative consequences for the development of working-class interests and the liberarian movement on the whole."

 Foreign anarchists often found organizations like Mujeres Libres baffling, as discussions around women's rights by Spanish anarchist women were often based around expanding rights while at the same time maintaining traditional gender roles.
 Older members were often critical of younger ones, whom they viewed as being too hesitant to act and over their perceived obsession on issues like sexuality, birth control and access to abortions.

 Mujeres Libres folded by the end of the Civil War.